Analyzing SOBR Safe (NASDAQ:SOBR) and IDW Media (OTCMKTS:IDWM)

-SOBR Safe (NASDAQ:SOBR – Get Free Report) and IDW Media (OTCMKTS:IDWM – Get Free Report) are both small-cap business services companies, but which is the superior stock?
-We will contrast the two businesses based on the strength of their risk, earnings, valuation, institutional ownership, analyst recommendations, dividends and profitability.
+SOBR Safe (NASDAQ:SOBR – Get Free Report) and IDW Media (OTCMKTS:IDWM – Get Free Report) are both small-cap business services companies, but which is the superior investment?
+We will compare the two companies based on the strength of their analyst recommendations, dividends, valuation, earnings, profitability, risk and institutional ownership.

-SOBR Safe has a beta of 1.08, suggesting that its share price is 8% more volatile than the S&P 500.
-Comparatively, IDW Media has a beta of 0.49, suggesting that its share price is 51% less volatile than the S&P 500.
+SOBR Safe has a beta of 1.08, indicating that its share price is 8% more volatile than the S&P 500.
+Comparatively, IDW Media has a beta of 0.49, indicating that its share price is 51% less volatile than the S&P 500.

 |SOBR Safe